 Then I followed the error code generated by it and researched a bit.
 I came to know that the problem is caused by the corrupted Contacts Cache.
 It is one of the most common issue that occurs in Windows Live Messenger.

 To fix this problem you need to follow these steps:

-1. Ensure that msnmsgr.exe and wlcomm.exe is completely shut down.
-To do so, follow steps given below.
+1. Ensure that msnmsgr.exe and wlcomm.exe are completely shut down.
+To do so, follow the steps given below.

-- Go to Processes tab and look for msnmsgr.exe and wlcomm.exe programc.
-If running, right click on the .exe files and select End process.
+- Go to Processes tab and look for msnmsgr.exe and wlcomm.exe programs.
+If running, right-click on the .exe files and select End process.

 2. Change the Microsoft Windows Explorer settings